Loaf

 on an otherwise dreary day.

 had deteriorated in some sections.
-The sky was overcast and the clouds
+The sky was overcast, and the clouds

 extended nearly to the base of the mountains so there was little

-the day went on.
+as the day went on.
 The large lens of my camera collected rain like

 rain would ruin most of my photos.